Cooking With Bliss

 cleaned crab on baking sheet

-• Put the chopped veggies in a ziploc bad or bowl with a tight fitting lid and place in the fridge until ready to use.
+2. Put the chopped veggies in a ziploc bag or bowl with a tight-fitting lid and place in the fridge until ready to use.

-• If frozen, first thaw the drumettes in a large bowl of cold water
+1. If frozen, first thaw the drumettes in a large bowl of cold water.

-• Once completely thawed, place on a baking sheet lined with paper towels to absorb any excess liquid and use additional paper towels to pat dry.
+2. Once completely thawed, place on a baking sheet lined with paper towels to absorb excess moisture then place extra paper towels on top and pat dry.

 • Dredge each drumette in all-purpose flour and place in a frying pan with cooking oil preheated to 350 degrees.